mzimbres/rtcpp/README.md

    Yes it is generic enough to be usable with std::allocator, however it is not 100% the same interface as in STL.

-4) Its design is not the same as std::set by its interface is prety similar.
+4) Its design is not the same as std::set by its interface is pretty similar.
    The are only some missing functions currently.

 To play with the benchmarks use the program bench_bst.
 Example usage: